srijaytuladhar/Spring-Boot-Collection/README.md

-# Spring-Boot-Service-Components
+# Spring-Boot-CORS

-An example of Service Components in Spring Boot.
+An example of Cross-Origin Resource Sharing (CORS).

-Using _@Service annotation_, a java class represents business logic which is seperated from _@RestController_ classes.
+Using _@CrossOrigin_ annotation, the access to the REST API can be restricted to certain port.